ManuelCreux/Manuel_Creux_ISLA2026/README.md

-# Manuel_Creux_ISLA2026
+# Repository for team 7 from Isabella's group

-Github repository for ISLA 2026
+Member 1 : Manuel Creux